anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 </tbody>
 </table>

-# Course topics and schedule
+# Course topics

-Below is an overview of course topics and schedule.
+Below is an overview of course topics.
 Topics and schedule are subject to change at the discretion of the instructor.
 Topics may be cut if we need to devote more time to learning the most central topics.
 It is unlikely that additional topics will be added.
 The official course schedule, including weekly required reading and optional reading, will be posted on the [course website](https://anyone-can-cook.github.io/rclass1).

 1. Introduction to R
     - Introduction to R and R data structures
     - Execute R commands, understand R objects and data structures, use R functions
-1. Investigating data patterns in Base R
+1. Investigating data patterns in Base R [two weeks]
     - Data investigation and manipulation using Base R
     - Investigate R object type and structure, isolate elements using Base R subset operators and the `subset()` function, create new variables in Base R
-1. Enter the tidyverse: pipes and dplyr
+1. Enter the tidyverse: pipes, dplyr, and variable creation
     - Data investigation and manipulation using tidyverse
     - Select, filter, and sort data using `tidyverse` functions, chain functions together using pipes (`%>%`), create new variables conditionally using `if_else()`, `recode()`, and `case_when()`
 1. Enter the tidyverse: processing across rows